rsnyder/wd-search/README.md

 ## Run simple pipeline

-Prints the QID and label for all people found in the first 100 entities in the dump file
+This pipeline prints the QID and label for all people found in the first 100 entities in the dump file.
+The Wikidata dump file is assumed to reside in the current directory in the file `latest-all.json.bz2`.
+If the dump file is located elsewhere the `--path` argument must be used to specify the location.

 ```bash
 ./read.py --limit 100 | ./filter.py --people | ./transform.py